EE3300/EE5300 Electronics Applications Week 5 Practical

 The ideal condition for high frequency circuits is to match the source and load impedances to the transmission line characteristic impedance.
 However, in practice, you do not necessarily have control over all circuit impedances.
 The purpose of this practical is investigate how to design matching networks in the case where the impedances are mismatched.

 As you will have seen in your subject materials for this week, there are many RF impedance matching network designs, depending on the desired frequency behaviour and source/load impedances.
 In this week’s lab we will consider just one, the ‘Bandpass L’ network.
-Such a network is appropriate for a situation where our source impedance is lower than our load impedance.
+Such a network is appropriate for a situation where the source impedance is lower than the load impedance.

 Your simulation task